 Private school LPN programs are typically more expensive when compared to public school programs.
-Costs for these programs are often mitigated through school-sponsored scholarships and other tuition reduction opportunities, though, and most private and some public Michigan LPN programs offer tuition payment plans.
+However, costs for these programs are often mitigated through school-sponsored scholarships and other tuition reduction opportunities.
+Most private and some public Michigan LPN programs also offer tuition payment plans.

 Practical Nursing Certificate